pyxiis/boxscript/docs/syntax.md

 Any transition between border styles must be done by a 3-junction or by initiating another box.
 This means that characters such as `╽` and `╿` are not allowed.

+Just as with boxes, no more than 1 block of the same level may occupy the same row.

 Each border type has a specific meaning.

 Normal borders are simply executed code.